Dhaka Imperial College: Imperial Nandon Kanon ()

 Imperial Nandon Kanon is said to ne the most active club in Dhaka Imperial College.
 Every year one the biggest ceremony in the college, "Nobin Boron," is fully arranged by the help of the club for the new student.
 Every culture-related program is arranged with help of this club.
 Every year it publishes its annual magazine.

 Imperial English Language Club (IELC)

 Imperial English Language Club, also known as IELC, is the major English based club in Dhaka Imperial College.
 It arranges a major course in English development in 10 long class around a year for developing speaking and free writing in English for the students of the college.

 Labs

-This college has one of the latest lab facilities from any other private college in Dhaka City.
-They rebuild their lab and upgrade it to a modern lab in the middle of the year 2018.
+This college has one of the latest lab facilities among private college in Dhaka City.
+They rebuilt their lab and upgraded it to a modern lab in mid-2018.